 First, you won’t be able to get your gun clean, which really defeats the purpose.
 You’ll also be making it much easier for your gun to rust or corrode (which may seem ironic if you don’t know that WD-40 is a solvent and not a lubricant).

-So what’s our final verdict on the question “Is it safe to clean your guns with WD-40?”
+So what’s our final verdict on the question “How to clean a gun with wd40?”
+AND “Is it safe to clean your guns with WD-40?”

-WD-40 is great for a variety of purposes, but there are better options for cleaning your gun like a professional-grade ultrasonic gun cleaner machine.
+WD-40 is great for a variety of purposes, but there are better options for cleaning your gun.